 Hi hi!
-I am just popping in to share my peach cake recipe with you!
-This is yet another iteration of my super easy and super versatile butter cake, this time topped with peaches!
+I am just popping in to share my super easy rhubarb cake recipe with you!
+This recipe is yet another twist on my very favorite butter cake recipe - this time with chopped rhubarb on the top!

 ❤️ Made this recipe and love it? ❤️